 The result was a member engagement program called Healthy Rewards, which focused on the quality measures that mattered most to plan performance while building a stronger connection between the plan and its members.
 While all members were eligible to participate, the Healthy Rewards program provided strategic communications to historically non-compliant members to motivate them to complete high-value health actions (for example, osteoporosis screening and rheumatoid arthritis management).

-In mid-2018, Healthy Rewards launched to 20,000 eligible Medicare Advantage members.
-It not only delivered a more robust, personalized member experience through a variety of channels, including email, inbound and outbound IVR, and mail—and also used an optimized communications cadence to help members keep their health top of mind.
+Healthy Rewards launched to 20,000 eligible Medicare Advantage members.
+It not only delivered a more robust, personalized member experience through a variety of channels, including email, inbound and outbound interactive voice, and mail—and also used an optimized communications cadence to help members keep their health top of mind.